 Twenty-five years ago, John Scully, managing director of the investment firm, SPO Partners, had a vision.
 He shared this vision with fellow Branson School (a private school in Ross, CA) board member, the late Reverend Eugene Farlough, pastor of the Sojournor Truth Presbyterian Church in Berkeley, and together they created Making Waves, an organization that would support the healthy well-being, education and pre-career development of urban children.
 John’s vision grew from his experiences and his observations of numerous public education systems in the state of California and throughout the nation.
 From these observations, he concluded that the disparity in equal educational opportunity between the “haves” and the “have-nots” in our society was increasing at an alarming rate.
 John also concluded that unless innovative programs were created to support and augment the efforts of certain public school systems, this circumstance would continue to worsen.
 He reasoned that this deteriorating condition was unacceptable because of its inevitable, undeniable outcome: millions of Americans lacking the skills required to provide an adequate quality of life for themselves, their families and the communities in which they reside.

-From our origins as an after-school tutoring and teaching program, we have evolved into a comprehensive, holistic, 5th-12th grade school.
+From our origins as an after-school tutoring and teaching program, we have evolved into a comprehensive, holistic, 4th-12th grade school.
 In 2007, Making Waves Academy opened its doors as a charter school for children in its Middle School for grades 5 through 8 and graduated its first cohort of 8th grade students in June of 2011.
 In 2010, MWA’s charter petition was amended and approved to serve students through grade twelve in its Upper School.
 In the Fall of 2011, MWA welcomed their first class of 9th graders.
 In June 2015, MWA Upper school graduated its first class of seniors.
-100% of this senior class who earned ther high school diploma from MWA went on to gain admission to and attend college (70% in 4-year schools and 30% in 2-year schools).
+100% of this senior class who earned their high school diploma from MWA went on to gain admission to and attend college (70% in 4-year schools and 30% in 2-year schools).
 Annually, students apply for admission to MWA through a public lottery.
 The majority of students are drawn from Title I schools in Richmond and San Pablo.
 MWA operates as a 501(c)(3) corporation and continues to receive support from the Making Waves Foundation (MWF) in order to ensure the success of our students, also known as Wave-Makers.
-In our experience, the high school and middle school years are critical to a student’s opportunity to matriculate and succeed in college
+In our experience, the high school and middle school years are critical to a student’s opportunity to matriculate and succeed in college.
+We have realized that the upper elementary school years are just as critical for a student’s future success because the building blocks of college begin in elementary school.
+In Fall of 2021, we will welcome of our first class of 4th graders who will benefit from almost a decade of academic instruction, academic support and social-emotional support at MWA.

 Under the leadership of a dedicated and engaged team of educators, MWA applies our proven techniques to the classroom setting, delivering a comprehensive academic and extracurricular program.
 MWA operates two functional and modern campuses adjacent to one another (the Middle School and Upper School).
 This 21st Century complex supports the delivery of high quality instruction and services.
 Both campuses have common meeting space, technology labs, multi-purpose rooms, science labs, art and music rooms, an edible garden, and athletic fields.
-MWA’s classrooms are equipped with up-to-date educational materials and technology, with students also having laptop computers at their disposal.
+MWA’s classrooms are equipped with up-to-date educational materials and technology, with students also have laptop computers at their disposal.